buccolo/circlex/README.md

 ## Installation

-Download and compile circlex via mix.
-You might need to update your Elxir to 1.4+
+Download and compile via mix.
+(You might need to update your Elixir to 1.4+)

 ```
 mix escript.install github buccolo/circlex